dhooper6430/danslights/README.md

 *   Create a Python virtual environment (`venv`).
 *   Install required Python packages.
 *   Create a default `.env` configuration file.
-*   Generate and install the `lights-collector` systemd service for your user.
+*   Generate and install the `signals-collector` systemd service for your user.

 ### 3. Configuration

-After running the installer, you must configure the device:
+After running the installer, you must configure the collector:

-1.  **Google Credentials:** Place your Google Service Account JSON key file in the `device/` folder and name it `credentials.json`.
+1.  **Google Credentials:** Place your Google Service Account JSON key file in the `signals-collector/` folder and name it `credentials.json`.
 2.  **Environment Variables:** Edit the newly created `.env` file:
     ```bash
     nano .env
     ```
-    *   Update `DEVICE_URL` if your sensor IP is different.
+    *   Update `DEVICE_IP` (default: 192.168.100.80).
     *   Update `GOOGLE_SHEET_NAME` if your target sheet has a different name.
 3.  **Share Sheet:** Open your Google Sheet in the browser and **Share** it with the `client_email` address found inside your `credentials.json` (give "Editor" access).